All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 • Weeks 8-12: For most patients, the gut is functioning at a significantly better level.
 Your physician will discuss next steps, which may include a maintenance protocol or periodic cycling.

-It is worth noting that benefits often extend beyond the gut.
+Benefits often extend beyond the gut.
 Better digestion frequently leads to better sleep, clearer skin, improved mood, and more stable energy throughout the day.

 Safety Considerations